 Josephine's interview - Energy Futures Lab Fellow, The Natural Step Canada

 With a university degree in Industrial Engineering, Angelo began his career in information technology and systems design with a Fortune 500 multinational company as he worked on multimillion dollar projects in the company's offices in the U.S. and Asia.
 He then founded and led a very successful IT company that provided electronic document storage and retrieval services to large organizations in the banking, insurance and post-secondary education sectors.
-After successfully selling his IT company, he founded and currently leads StartCanada, a web design/development and social media marketing company that caters to professionals, small businesses and nonprofit organizations in Canada, the US and Asia.
+After successfully selling his IT company, he founded and led StartCanada, a web design/development and social media marketing company that caters to professionals, small businesses and nonprofit organizations in Canada, the US and Asia.

 Driven by his passion for the environment and sustainability, Angelo completed the 2-year Environmental Management Program from the University of Calgary, Haskayne School of Business.
 He also completed the Greenhouse Gas Inventory, Accounting and Reporting Certification Program at the the University of Toronto, School of the Environment.